Top Trump Adviser Steve Bannon Out From White House

 The details of Bannon’s departure remain unclear.
 The New York Times reported Trump had decided to remove Bannon, but also that a source close to Bannon said the adviser had submitted his resignation on Aug.
 7 to be effective Aug.
 14. MSNBC’s Stephanie Ruhle also tweeted Bannon is “out.”

+CNN’s Jim Acosta and Axios’ Jonathan Swan both tweeted Bannon had been fired.

-Vanity Fair’s Gabriel Sherman tweeted that Bannon is expected to return to Breitbart News.
+Vanity Fair’s Gabriel Sherman tweeted that Bannon was expected to return to Breitbart News, the site espousing white nationalist views that he led before joining Trump’s president campaign.

+Charlie Spiering, Breitbart’s White House correspondent, said Bannon had returned immediately and chaired an editorial meeting on Friday.

+Bannon told Bloomberg Businessweek that he is going to fight for Trump “against his opponents ― on Capitol Hill, in the media, and in corporate America.”

 Bannon’s departure comes amid a recent wave of White House staffing shakeups and turmoil.
 According to Axios, Trump believed that Bannon was behind recent leaks to the press.
 The president has made stopping leaks a top priority.

-Backlash over Trump’s response to white supremacist violence in Charlottesville, Virginia, may have also lead to the departure.
-Former White House communications director Anthony Scaramucci on Sunday blamed Trump’s failure to directly call out far-right groups on Bannon, who is the former executive chairman of Breitbart News, a website espousing white nationalist views.
+Backlash over Trump’s response to white supremacist violence in Charlottesville, Virginia, may have also led to the departure.
+Former White House communications director Anthony Scaramucci on Sunday blamed Trump’s failure to directly call out far-right groups on Bannon.

 Scaramucci himself was fired after just 10 days on the job, after he forced out then-chief of staff Reince Priebus.
 Both Bannon and Priebus had strongly objected to Scaramucci’s hiring, and former press secretary Sean Spicer resigned over it.

-Note: This article has been updated with more details about Bannon’s departure from the White House and return to Breitbart.